mdotstrange/animatorScriptsForPlaymakers/README.md

 resetTrigger- resets an animator trigger(enter trigger name in field)

-rootDiabledInState- disables root animation for this state only
+rootDisabledInState- disables root animation for this state only

 rootEnabledInState- enables root animation for this state only